Anglo-Saxon Poetic Records: History

 to Elliott's feeling that there was no urgency about completing the Beowulf volume, because there were so many competent editions.
 The Press, like any publisher, was troubled about the absence of Volume V [recte Volume IV] from a six-volume set, and I was assigned the duty of "prodding" Elliott.
 Despite all my efforts, he gave us the manuscript when he wanted to—when he felt he had something to contribute.

 In 1960, the ASPR became the basis for Bessinger's A Short Dictionary of Anglo-Saxon Poetry.
 A concordance to the ASPR was published in 1978.

 The Old English texts in the ASPR were digitised by Greg Hidley under the auspices of the Toronto Dictionary of Old English project; this text was then corrected by Duncan Macrae-Gibson, though still with a few divergences from the ASPR text.

+The ASPR also serves as a foundation for the digital Old English Poetry in Facsimile Project (2019-), designed both to augment the ASPR and supersede this resource as a new and digital edition of record and reference, with updated materials, scholarly citations and methodologies.

 Contents

-Scholars waver, when citing the ASPR, over whether they regard it as six works in a numbered series or as a single work in six volumes.
+Scholars vary, when citing the ASPR, as to whether they regard it as six works in a numbered series or as a single work in six volumes.

 As six individual works, the ASPR comprises: